frendlilang/jfrendli/README.md

 # The Frendli Programming Language

-Frendli is an open-source general-purpose programming language designed around empirical data on difficulties and misconceptions held by novice programmers.
+Frendli is an open-source general-purpose programming language intended for learning and teaching programming.
+It is designed around empirical data on difficulties and misconceptions held by novice programmers.

 > 👉️ Frendli and its docs are in active development.